 At coffee time we talked about snowdrops which have been such a success this year.
 The order will be going in shortly for 1000 more to join them – a nice planting project for a few weeks time.

 We have decided to support the Blue Heart campaign, which among other things promotes the idea of leaving some areas of the garden wild to encourage and protect wildlife, for instance leaving patches of unmown grass.
-To make it clear that this has been done on purpose and is not just the result of laziness by the gardeners blue hearts made of recycled materials will discreetly mark a couple of these spots and an explanatory poster will be put on the garden notice board.
+To clarify that this has been done on purpose and is not just the result of laziness by the gardener’s blue hearts made of recycled materials will discreetly mark a couple of these spots and an explanatory poster will be put on the garden notice board.
 More information about this excellent scheme can be found here.

-Although I expect we are still going to be getting a bit more winter in the coming weeks, today there was a real sense that spring is on the way.
-As the herbaceous borders are being cleared of lasts year’s old growth lots of fresh green shoots and emerging bulbs are uncovered; the daphne odoras have now opened their flowers and are pumping out that fabulous perfume; and the leaves on early shrubs and climbers are getting ready to burst.
+Although I expect we are still going to be getting a bit more winter in the coming weeks, today there was a genuine sense that spring is on the way.
+As the herbaceous borders are being cleared of last year’s old growth, lots of fresh green shoots and emerging bulbs are uncovered; the daphne odoras have now opened their flowers and are pumping out that fabulous perfume; and the leaves on early shrubs and climbers are getting ready to burst.

 An ex-member of the team was visiting today and after having a good look round declared everything was looking wonderful!
-He particularly admired the new pergola, which is such a success in the Lavender Garden – it will be exciting to watch the new planting begin to clothe it this summer.
+He particularly admired the new pergola which is such a success in the Lavender Garden – it will be exciting to watch the new planting clothe it this summer.

 Aside from the obvious (snowdrops and daffodils) my favourites today were some groups of small flowers – deep red cyclamen in the narrow beds by the entrance, little purple iris a bit further along by the lavenders and also in the Courtyard, and a glorious clump of cream primulas on the edge of the bed across the lawn from the main building.